exercism/ruby/exercises/affine-cipher/README.md

     - `15 * 7 mod 26 = 105 mod 26 = 1`
     - `7` is the MMI of `15 mod 26`

-## Advanced

-For more fun and learning you can implement this initially with both a full encription and decription method utilizing the mathematical functions introduced above.

-Then as a second implementation, focusing on speed and readability, you can simply make an encrypted copy of the alphabet and translate between the pair to bypass implementation of the decription function:

-- `D(y) = a^-1(u - b) mod m`

 * * * *

 For installation and learning resources, refer to the